swift-server/swift-aws-lambda-runtime/Examples/LambdaFunctions/README.md

   ```

   Note: This script assumes you have AWS CLI installed and credentials setup in `~/.aws/credentials`.
+  Note: You must also have the [jq](https://stedolan.github.io/jq/download/) command line tool installed

 ### Deployment instructions using AWS SAM (Serverless Application Model)